Sollega

-Sollega is a US-based solar racking company that provides flat- and ground-mount solar arrays for commercial and industrial use.
+Sollega is a US-based solar racking company that provides flat-roof and ground-mount solar arrays for commercial and industrial use.
 Sollega operates out of The Mission District in San Francisco, California.

 History

-The company was founded in 2009 by Elie Rothschild, an individual with 7 years of experience in the solar energy field.
+The company was founded in 2009 by Elie Rothschild, John Humphrey, and George Schnakenberg III.
 Sollega proposed a cheaper alternative to conventional metal solar panel mounting systems.
 The company produced its first racking system, the Instarack 15°.
 This was followed by the Instarack 10°.
 These were replaced with the updated Fastrack 5° in 2012.
 In 2014, this was replaced by the current system, the Fastrack 510.